-It’s no secret that good, site clear, dosage honest communication is the cornerstone of a happy, thriving relationship.
+It’s no secret that good, clear, honest communication is the cornerstone of a happy, thriving relationship.
 Since communication is ongoing, I don’t believe that you actually arrive at a place where you fully master it.
 My reasoning for this is because it’s a continual work in progress, especially when it involves two people.

 But if you do make it a priority to communicate more effectively in your relationship, then your relationship will naturally get better.